ShazamScrobbler/macos-app/README.md

-SBShazamScrobbler
+ShazamScrobbler
 =================

-Shazam Desktop Scrobbler for Mac OS X.
+Shazam Scrobbler for Mac OS X.

 [![Build Status](https://travis-ci.org/stephanebruckert/ShazamScrobbler.svg?branch=master)](https://travis-ci.org/stephanebruckert/ShazamScrobbler)

+### Status

+In development.

 ### If you would love to:

- - scrobble the songs played at your place by your roommates, family or girlfriend,
+ - scrobble songs played at your place by your roommates, family or girlfriend,
  - scrobble songs from a mix,
  - scrobble your vinyles (finally!),
  - scrobble the radio,
  - scrobble the OST of a movie,
- - scrobble music from a game (i.e. GTA radios).
+ - scrobble music from a game (think of the radio in GTA).

-The Shazam Desktop Scrobbler is for you!
+the Shazam Scrobbler is for you!

 ### How does it work?

 It works together with the [Shazam Mac App](https://itunes.apple.com/us/app/shazam/id897118787?mt=12).
-When Shazam tags a song being played around you, the Shazam Scrobbler will take care of scrobbling them to [Last.fm](last.fm).
+When Shazam tags a song being played around you, the Shazam Scrobbler will take care of scrobbling them to [Last.fm](http://last.fm).

 ### Problems & fixes

 #### Problems w/o fixes

-- The Shazam Mac app won't tag songs being played on your headphones,
+- The Shazam Mac app won't always tag songs being played on your earphone/headphone,
 - Shazam doesn't always find the right tag for a song (especially in DJ mixes).

 #### Problems w/ fixes